 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.

-The DPRC Natural Areas staff, volunteers, and partner organizations work to improve an average of 1000 acres of habitat each year through it natural areas activities.
-In the past five years the DPRC has also planted 48-acres of prairie at Bender Park, 5-acres of native trees at Grant Park, 11-acres of prairie at Franklin Savanna, 6.9-acres reforestation along the Root River (2015), reforestation along the Root River 11.8-acres (2016), 8.0 acres of woodland understory plantings in 2016, and approximately 5-acres of pollinator gardens and native plant buffers along Park System lagoons and river ways in 11 parks.
+The MCP Natural Areas staff, volunteers, and partner organizations work to improve the ecology of approximately 800 acres of habitat each year through it natural areas activities.
+In the past 11 years the MCP has planted 48-acres of prairie at Bender Park, reforested approximately 79-acres of turf grass and agricultural fields system-wide, planted a 1-acre prairie at Grant Park (2015), 11-acres of prairie planted at Franklin Savanna, 23 acres of woodland understory plantings since 2016, and planted approximately 6-acres of pollinator gardens and native plant buffers along Park System lagoons and river ways in 12 parks.

 R. Show how your community aids a local youth group (e.g., Boy Scouts of America, Girl Scouts of USA, 4-H Club, etc.) or conservation group in bird conservation projects (e.g., bluebird trail, habitat restoration, Wood Duck nest boxes, etc.).